droefs/HLISA/README.md

 **scroll_to**(*x, y*, *addDelayAfterAction=True*)

-Scrolls to let the viewport top left corner be at pixel *x* and pixel *y*. **Warning: up to 56 pixels can be scrolled more than specified in the parameters to prevent detection.**
+Scrolls to let the viewport top left corner be at pixel *x* and pixel *y*.
+Scrolling happens in fixed steps of 57 pixels to prevent detection. **Warning: up to 56 pixels can be scrolled more than specified in the parameters to prevent detection.**
 **Arguments:**

 - **x**: the x coordinate to scroll the top left corner of the viewport to.
 - **y**: the y coordinate to scroll the top left corner of the viewport to.

+---

 ### Limitations